okirim/cypress-basics/README.md

 ```
 ## 9-fixtures

-##### to access the data in Cypress (json, csv, html, text, jpg, png, jpeg, jpg, tif, gif) we place our file in the fixtures folder and access it like this :
+##### to access the data in Cypress (json, csv, html, text, jpg, png, jpeg, jpg, tif, gif)

-[//]: # (we create car.json file in the fixtures folder)
+create `car.json` file and add :
 `
 {
     "brand":"BMW",
     "name":"X5"
 }
 `
+we place our `car.json` file in the fixtures folder and access it like this :

 ```
 describe('access file',()=>{
     it('cypress command is async',()=>{